New Zealand House of Representatives: Debates and votes

-Members have the option of addressing the House in English, Te Reo Māori, or New Zealand Sign Language (with an interpreter provided).
+Members have the option of addressing the House in English, Māori (te reo Māori), or New Zealand Sign Language (with an interpreter provided).
 Speeches are addressed to the presiding officer, using the words 'Mister Speaker', if a man, or 'Madam Speaker', if a woman.
 Only the speaker may be directly addressed in debate; other members must be referred to in the third person, either by full name or office.
-The speaker can "name" a member believed to have broken the rules of conduct of the House; following a vote this will usually result in the expulsion of said member from the chamber.
+The speaker can "name" a member believed to have broken the rules of conduct of the House; following a vote this will usually result in the expulsion of the member from the chamber.

 During debates, members may only speak if called upon by the speaker.
 No member may speak more than once on the same question (except that the mover of a motion is entitled to make one speech at the beginning of the debate and another at the end).
 The Standing Orders of the House of Representatives prescribe time limits for speeches.
 The limits depend on the nature of the motion, but are most commonly between 10 and 20 minutes.
-However, under certain circumstances, the prime minister and other party leaders are entitled to make longer speeches.
+Under certain circumstances, the prime minister and other party leaders are entitled to make longer speeches.
 Debate may be further restricted by the passage of "time allocation" motions.
 Alternatively, the House may end debate more quickly by passing a motion for "closure".

 A vote is held to resolve a question when it is put to the House of Representatives.
 The House first votes by voice vote; the speaker or deputy speaker puts the question, and MPs respond either "Aye" (in favour of the motion) or "No" (against the motion).
-The presiding officer then announces the result of the voice vote, but if his assessment is challenged by any member, a recorded vote known as a division follows.
+The presiding officer then announces the result of the voice vote, but if their assessment is challenged by any member, a recorded vote known as a division follows.
 There are two methods of handling a division: party vote is used for most votes, but personal vote is used for conscience issues.
 In the party vote method, the clerk of the House reads out each party's name in turn.
 A member of the party (usually a whip) will respond to their party's name by stating how many members of the party are in favour and how many members are opposed.
 The clerk tallies up the votes and gives the results to the speaker, who announces the result.
 If the members of a party are not unanimous, a list of the members of the party and how they voted must be tabled after the vote.
 In the personal vote method, MPs enter one of two lobbies (the "Aye" lobby or the "No" lobby) on either side of the chamber.
 At each lobby are two tellers (themselves MPs) who count the votes of the MPs.
 Once the division concludes, the tellers provide the results to the speaker, who then announces the result.
 In case of a tie, the motion lapses.

 A parliament publicity photograph from 1966.
 The Prime Minister, Keith Holyoake, addresses the House.